What is biological therapy?

-BRMs include substances like nonspecific immunomodulating agents, interferons, interleukins, colony-stimulating factors, monoclonal antibodies, and vaccines:
+BRMs include substances like nonspecific immunomodulating agents, colony-stimulating factors (CSFs), monoclonal antibodies, and vaccines:

-Nonspecific immunomodulating agents.
 Nonspecific immunomodulating agents are biological therapy drugs that stimulate the immune system in a general way.
-This causes it to make more cytokines and antibodies to help fight cancer and infections in the body.
+These 2 types are commonly used to treat cancer.

 Interferons (IFN).
-Interferons are a type of biological response modifier that naturally happens in the body.
-They are also made in the laboratory and given to cancer patients in biological therapy.
-They have been shown to improve the way a cancer patient's immune system acts against certain kinds of cancer cells.
+Interferons are a natural type of BRM in the body.
+They are also made in the lab and given to cancer patients in biological therapy.
+They improve the way a cancer patient's immune system acts against certain kinds of cancer cells.
 Interferons may work directly on cancer cells to slow their growth.
 Or, they may cause cancer cells to change into cells with more normal behavior.
-Some interferons may also stimulate natural killer cells (NK) cells, T cells, and monocytes.
-These are types of white blood cells in the bloodstream that help to fight cancer cells.
+Some interferons may also stimulate natural killer cells (NK) cells, T cells, and monocytes to fight cancer cells.

-Colony-stimulating factors (CSFs).
-Colony-stimulating factors are proteins given to patients to encourage stem cells within the bone marrow to make more blood cells.
-The body constantly needs new white blood cells, red blood cells, and platelets, especially when cancer is present.
-CSFs are sometimes given, along with chemotherapy, to help boost the immune system.
-When cancer patients receive chemotherapy, the bone marrow's ability to make new white blood cells is held back.
+Colony-stimulating factors are given to patients to encourage stem cells within the bone marrow to make more blood cells.
+CSFs are sometimes given, often along with chemotherapy, to help boost the immune system.
+Chemotherapy slows the bone marrow's ability to make new white blood cells.
 This makes patients more likely to develop infections.
-Colony-stimulating factors encourage the bone marrow stem cells to make white blood cells.
-With proper cell production, other cancer treatments can continue enabling patients to safely receive higher doses of chemotherapy.
+CSFs trigger the bone marrow stem cells to make white blood cells.

-Monoclonal antibodies.
-Monoclonal antibodies are agents, made in the laboratory, that bind to specific parts of cancer cells.
+Monoclonal antibodies are agents, made in the lab, that bind to specific parts of cancer cells.
 Some monoclonal antibodies work by tagging cancer cells for destruction by parts of the immune system.
 Others work by shutting down some function that cancer cells need to survive.
 Some are linked to anticancer drugs, radioactive substances, or other biological response modifiers.
-When the antibodies attach to cancer cells, they deliver these poisons directly to the tumor.
+Then when the antibodies attach to cancer cells, they deliver these poisons directly to the tumor.
 This helps to destroy it.
-Monoclonal antibody agents generally do not affect healthy cells.

-Vaccine therapy.
 Vaccine therapy is a growing area of cancer research.
 The idea of vaccine therapy is to get the body's immune system to start attacking the cancer cells in the body.
 With infectious diseases, vaccines are given before the disease develops.
-Cancer vaccines, however, are usually given after the disease develops, when the tumor is small.
-They may also be given to a healthy person before cancer develops, with the hopes of stimulating the immune system to attack viruses that cause cancer.
+But, cancer vaccines are usually given after the disease develops, when the tumor is small.
 Scientists are testing the value of vaccines in treating many types of cancer.
 Sometimes, vaccines are combined with other biological therapies.

 Are there side effects of biological therapies?

 As each person's medical profile and diagnosis is different, so is his or her reaction to treatment.
 Side effects may be severe, mild, or absent.
-Be sure to discuss with your cancer care team any or all possible side effects of treatment before the treatment begins.
+Be sure to discuss with your cancer care team any or all possible side effects of treatment before treatment starts.

 Side effects of biological therapy vary according to the type of therapy given.
-They may include the following:
+They tend to be different from chemotherapy side effects and may include the following: